deterset/Input-Help-Text/README.md

 	This jQuery function helpText can be used to display helpful text to the user in the input field it self.
-The help text is displayed until the user starts typing in the input box. if the input box is left blank the help text is displayed once again.
+The help text is displayed until the user starts typing in the input box.
+If the input box is left blank the help text is displayed once again.
 Once the form is submitted if the help text has not been replaced it is removed and replaced wit a blank string.
 You may also specify a class to use for the help text.
 Your may